ToolkitBook

 Simple Interest

-Simple interest calculates earnings based only on your original principal.
+Simple interest calculates earnings based strictly on the original principal.
 The formula is: Interest = Principal × Rate × Time.
-If you deposit $10,000 at 5% annual interest for 3 years, you earn $1,500 in interest.
-Each year generates exactly $500, regardless of accumulated interest.
-Simple interest commonly applies to short-term personal loans, auto loans, and certain bonds.
-As a borrower, simple interest works in your favor since it produces lower total costs than compound interest.
+For example, if you deposit $10,000 at a 5% annual interest rate for 3 years, you will earn $1,500 in total interest.
+In this scenario, your money generates exactly $500 each year, regardless of how much interest has already accumulated.
+Simple interest is most commonly used for short-term personal loans, certain auto loans, and specific types of bonds.
+For borrowers, this model is generally preferable because it results in lower total costs compared to compounding.

 Compound Interest